Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

-In order to guarantee that the (yet to be introduced) Diophantine approximation of $q_j \alpha$ does not vanish, we have to extend the upper integration limit in \eqref{lemma:BirDav:Lemma4:eq} from $(8dP)^{-1} q^{-\frac{1}{2}}$ to $(8dP)^{-1} (q_0)^{-\frac{1}{2}}$.
-This can be done without changing the lower bound on the main term $M_1$ in \eqref{eq:BirDav:MainTerm} and in particular will be important to obtain a rational approximation of the quadratic form $\alpha Q$ with the same signature as $Q$.
+In order to guarantee that the (yet to be introduced) Diophantine approximation of $q_j \alpha$ does not vanish as well as that the resulting rational approximation of $\alpha Q$ has the same signature as $Q$, we have to extend the upper integration limit in \eqref{lemma:BirDav:Lemma4:eq} from $(8dP)^{-1} q^{-\frac{1}{2}}$ to $(8dP)^{-1} (q_0)^{-\frac{1}{2}}$.
+This will be done in Lemma \ref{lemma:BirDav:Lemma6} showing that the contribution of this region is (roughly) of the same order as the previous error term \eqref{eq:BirDav:Error1}.

 \begin{lemma} We have

 \end{lemma}